 Whooping cough or pertussis may affect your baby.
 Whooping cough is a contagious bacterial infection that affects the respiratory tract of infants.
 If your baby is suffering from this condition, you will notice stronger, forceful and persistent bouts of coughing.
 Your baby will also make a strange noise while coughing.
 Cough in this condition is extremely dry and may lead to choking threats in infants.
 Under severe bouts of whooping cough, you may notice tears or a bluish tint in your baby’s eyes, along with a protruding tongue.

 Treatment for Dry Cough in Babies

 The causative agents of a dry cough are many, and its treatment varies according to the symptoms.
 It is very important to follow the correct course of treatment for your baby’s dry cough.
-It is suggested that you visit a paediatrician for the same – they will examine your baby thoroughly and decide the best-suited treatment.
+It is suggested that you visit a paediatrician for the same – he will examine your baby thoroughly and decide the best-suited treatment.
 Following are some of the treatment options that may help in treating your baby:

 1. Treatment for Dry Cough Due to Common Cold

-Opting for home remedies is the best way to cure a dry cough resulting from common cold.
+Opting for home remedies is the best way to cure a dry cough resulting from the common cold.
 Home remedial measures are not only easily available but are also safe for young children and babies.
 However, it is advisable to consult a doctor before giving anything to your baby.

 2. Treatment for Dry Cough Due to GERD

 If the cause of your baby’s dry cough is diagnosed as GERD, your doctor will examine your baby thoroughly to know the exact cause of the same.
-Once your doctor knows the cause, they will prescribe some medicines to treat it.
+Once your doctor knows the cause, he will prescribe some medicines to treat it.
 Though there are many over-the-counter medicines available for the treatment of GERD, it is sensible to go for the one suggested by the doctor.

 3. Treatment for Dry Cough Due to Environmental Irritants